 Steven Owens worked on synthesis of oligo- and polythiophene materials within the organic solar cells project.
-Steve graduated from the University of Pittsburgh with his M.S. in August 2013 and currently works at Calgon Carbon.
+Steve graduated from the University of Pittsburgh with his M.S. in August 2013 and currently works at Bayer Material Science.
 He graduated from Penn State in December 2009 with his B.S. in chemistry.

 Dr. Andrey Sharapov worked on developing computational models in the group.
 His dissertation involved the use of the Harris approximation in DFT for predicting pi stacking geometries in conjugated molecules, with a speed up of 10-20x over conventional methods.
 Andrey defended in the physics department in April 2013.